Green Day: Legacy

-The band's 1991 album Kerplunk is one of the best-selling independent albums of all time, selling over 4.5 million copies worldwide.
-It was also listed in 100 greatest indie albums by Blender in 2007.
+Critical recognition and influence

 Green Day is credited (alongside Bad Religion, the Offspring, NOFX, Social Distortion, and Rancid) with popularizing mainstream interest in punk rock in the United States, particularly with the album Dookie, which was cited by Fuse as the most important pop-punk album of all time, the best alternative album of 1994 by Rolling Stone, and as one of the best punk rock albums of all time by Rolling Stone, Kerrang!, Revolver, and LA Weekly.
+Diffuser.fm listed Dookie as the greatest album of the 90s.
 It was also placed on the Rock and Roll Hall of Fame's "Definitive 200" list of 200 classic albums.
 Both Dookie and American Idiot appeared on Rolling Stone's list of the 500 Greatest Albums of All Time.
-In 2011, they were voted best punk rock band of all time by Rolling Stone.
-Diffuser.fm listed Dookie as the greatest album of the 90s.
+Kerplunk was also listed in a 2007 ranking of the 100 greatest indie albums by Blender.
+In 2011, they were voted the best punk rock band of all time by Rolling Stone.

+The band has been cited as an influence by a variety of artists, including Alkaline Trio, Avril Lavigne, AFI, Fall Out Boy, Blink-182, Joyce Manor, Lady Gaga, Wavves, Fidlar, Tegan and Sara, the Menzingers, New Found Glory, Prince Daddy & the Hyena, Bowling for Soup, Billie Eilish, and Sum 41.

+Awards and achievements

-Green Day has sold more than 90 million records worldwide making them one of the highest-selling artists of all time.
+Green Day has sold roughly 75 million records worldwide as of 2024, making them one of the highest-selling artists of all time.
+Kerplunk is one of the bestselling independent albums of all time, selling over 4.5 million copies worldwide.
 The group has been nominated for 20 Grammy awards and has won five of them with Best Alternative Album for Dookie, Best Rock Album for American Idiot and 21st Century Breakdown, Record of the Year for "Boulevard of Broken Dreams", and Best Musical Show Album for American Idiot: The Original Broadway Cast Recording.

 In 2010, a stage adaptation of American Idiot debuted on Broadway.
-The musical was nominated for three Tony Awards: The band was inducted into the Rock and Roll Hall of Fame in April 2015, their first year of eligibility.
+The musical was nominated for three Tony Awards.
+The band was inducted into the Rock and Roll Hall of Fame in April 2015, their first year of eligibility.
+They received a star on the Hollywood Walk of Fame on May 1, 2025.

-The band has been cited as an influence by a variety of artists, including Avril Lavigne, AFI, Fall Out Boy, Blink-182, Lady Gaga, Wavves, Fidlar, Tegan and Sara, the Menzingers, Bowling for Soup and Sum 41.